datacentricdesign/iob22/computational-thinking/04-generative-art/step1-review.md

 </svg>
 ```

-Each tag can have properties, specified in the form `key=value`.
-With this in mind, we can interpret that both lines are blue (colour of their `stroke`), one starts in the position `10,10` and ends in the position `90,90` (making a diagonal) while the other starts in the position 10,90 and ends in the position `90,10` (making the inverted diagonal).
+Each tag can have properties specified in the form `key=value`.
+Thus, we can interpret that both lines are blue (colour of their `stroke`).
+The first starts in the position `10,10`: 10 pixels from the canvas' left side and 10 pixels from the canvas' top side.
+It ends in `90,90`, making a diagonal.
+The second starts in `10,90` and ends in `90,10`, making the inverted diagonal.

 # Task 1.1 Draw a Line